• Skip to main content

 Key Takeaways

-• Microsoft launched Publisher Content Marketplace to broker AI licensing for publishers.
+• Microsoft launched Publisher Content Marketplace to broker AI licensing for outlets.

 • Pay-per-use with publisher-set terms makes licensing accessible to smaller outlets.